PdxCodeGuild/Full-Stack-Day-Class/notes/layoutproblemsolving.md

 Don't expect you to be able to specify widths and heights on everything.
 CSS is _not a constraint solver_.
 Although one day you might have [constraint based CSS](http://gridstylesheets.org/guides/ccss/).

-## Be Reductionist
-All of the same problem solving techniques from Python still apply here.
-Work from the top-down and work on stages of your layout problem.